mortinger91/header-only-cpp-mysql/README.md

 # easy-cpp-mysql
-Very Easy Header-Only C++ Mysql Official Wrapper
+Very easy HEADER-ONLY C++ Mysql Wrapper

+Only .h file, just past it into your project, inside the header file you will find:
+* build instructions
+* how to find and install dependencies
+* example function
+* example cpp file